$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: -graded cohomology of a point

 and similarly with products with the generators from Proposition \ref{propcase2v2}.

 \end{proof} Our results in this section also establish the following corollaries. \begin{corollary} All cohomology classes from the Negative Cone and from the Mixed Cone of Type II are nilpotent. \end{corollary} \begin{proof} The classes in the Negative Cone are obviously nilpotent as they are generated by nilpotent elements.
-The classes from the Mixed Cone of Type II are nilpotent because of the products in Proposition \ref{po} and the proof of Proposition \ref{propcase2v2} (because multiplication by $x_3$ is an isomorphism in the range of Proposition \ref{propcase2v2} and the output is nilpotent.) \end{proof} \begin{corollary} In general, the Negative Cone has nonzero multiplication with the Mixed Cone of Type I. It has zero multiplication with the nilpotents from the Mixed Cone of Type I. \end{corollary}
+The classes from the Mixed Cone of Type II are nilpotent because of the products in Proposition \ref{po} and the proof of Proposition \ref{propcase2v2} (because multiplication by $x_3$ is an isomorphism in the range of Proposition \ref{propcase2v2} and the output is nilpotent.) \end{proof} We notice that the Negative Cone is generated by multiplications of cohomology classes from the Mixed Cone of Type I. Therefore we have the following corollary. \begin{corollary} In general, the Negative Cone has nonzero multiplication with the non-nilpotents from Mixed Cone of Type I.

+It has zero multiplication with the nilpotents from the Mixed Cone of Type I. \end{corollary}